ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/context/entity/handler.md

 weight: 50
 ---

-A _handler_ in an `entity` specifies how an entity handles its input.
+A _handler_ in an `entity` specifies how an entity handles its input messages.
-Handlers are specified with the `on` keyword.
-There are four kinds of handlers distinguished by the kind of message they handle (_command_, _event_, _query_, and _reaction_) as detailed in the following sections
+Handlers are specified with the `handler` keyword and enclose a set of `on` clauses that specify what to do with a given event when that handler is active.
+There are four kinds of `on` clauses distinguished by the kind of message they handle (_command_, _event_, _query_, and _reaction_) as detailed in the following sections

 ## Command Handler
 A command handler specifies which persistent event is generated for a given